deliteser112/games-night-stuff/README.md

-## Meteor Starter Kit(:MST)
+## GamesNight(:MST)
-This template is meteor starter kit for react, graphql, subscription.
+This template is GamesNight for react, graphql, subscription.

 [Read the Documentation](https://mst-guide.netlify.app/)